TRAIN THE TRAINER CERTIFICATION TRAINING COURSE

 Preparing for the Course

-The trainer can use visual aids such as graphs, photographs, and video clips in addition to spoken information.
+The trainer can use visual aids such as graphs, photographs, video clips, and spoken information.
 Visual aids enhance training by increasing the audience’s understanding of the topic, explaining points, making an impact, and creating enthusiasm.
 It is critical to make information visual.
 You can choose visual aids to enhance training:

 - Summarize information

 - Reduce the number of spoken words

 - Clarify and show examples